Side Effects of FRUZAQLA® (fruqintinib)

 • The most common serious side effects were severe bleeding (hemorrhage) and a tear in the stomach or intestinal wall (gastrointestinal perforation)

-They may be able to help you find ways to manage them.
+Your care team may be able to help you find ways to manage side effects.
 Your doctor may change your dose of FRUZAQLA.
-Your doctor may also pause or stop treatment with FRUZAQLA.
+Your doctor may also pause or stop treatment with FRUZAQLA if you have certain side effects.

 Quality of life